Galashians

-Galashians (Note: Also known as Galash (Галашъ), Galashi (Галаши) and Shadgoyians.) (Галашкахой), were a historical Ingush ethnoterritorial society, (Note: Galashians, including under the names such as Galashi, Galash, Shadgoyians, were mentioned as an Ingush society by Blaramberg, "Overview of the political state of the Caucasus in 1840", Karl Koch, "Military Statistical Review of the Russian Empire, 1851", I. Ivanov, Volkonsky, Rzhevusky, Vertepov, Pantyukhov, Kovalevsky, Dmitry Milyutin, Martirosian, Soviet Ethnography, Krupnov, Volkova, Dagestani branch of the Academy of Sciences of the Soviet Union, G. Anchabadze, Berzhnoy, Dobaev, Kraynyuchenko and V. A. Kuznetsov.) which formed in the middle of the 18th century.
-The name comes from the village of Galashki, which is geographically located in the very center of the society.
-Galashians were located in the middle and lower reaches of the river Assa and the basin of the river Fortanga.
+Galashians (Note: Also known as Galash (Галашъ), Galashi (Галаши), and Shadgoyians.) (Галашкахой, /inh/) were a historical Ingush ethnoterritorial society, (Note: Galashians, including under the names such as Galashi, Galash, Shadgoyians, were mentioned as an Ingush society by Blaramberg, "Overview of the political state of the Caucasus in 1840", Karl Koch, "Military Statistical Review of the Russian Empire, 1851", I. Ivanov, Volkonsky, Rzhevusky, Vertepov, Pantyukhov, Kovalevsky, Dmitry Milyutin, Martirosian, Soviet Ethnography, Krupnov, Volkova, Dagestani branch of the Academy of Sciences of the Soviet Union, G. Anchabadze, Berzhnoy, Dobaev, Kraynyuchenko and V. A. Kuznetsov.) which formed in the middle of the 18th century.
+The name derives from the village of Galashki, which is geographically located in the center of the society.
+The Galashians inhabited the middle and lower reaches of the Assa river and the Fortanga river basin.

 History

 Galashevtsui on a map in 1855.

 Formation of the Society

-The Galashian society formed in the second half of 18th century from the mountain Ingush that settled in lowlands between Assa and Fortanga rivers.
+The Galashian society was formed in the second half of the 18th century by mountain Ingush that settled in lowlands between Assa and Fortanga rivers.
 The Orstkhoy and Ghalghai (Tsorin and Khamkhin) societies played the greatest role in the formation of the Galashian society.
 (Note: According to other sources, Galashians are simply a branch of the Karabulaks (Orstkhoy).)
 The settlements of the Galashians are first recorded on the map of 1768, where they are marked as Galachi at the confluence of the Assa river into the Sunzha river.